Animal Shelters Desperately Need People To Foster Dogs And Cats During COVID-19 Pandemic

 During this uncertain and scary time, cuddling with a dog or cat is the perfect solution.
 There is no need to practice social distancing with pets as experts say “There is currently no evidence that pet animals can be a source of infection of COVID-19 or that they become sick.”

-People are working from home and schools are out so it is a perfect time to foster a pet in need.
+People are working from home so it is a perfect time to foster a pet in need.
 Shelters provide all the necessary items to care for the dog or cat.
-Best Friends Animal Society is even offering FREE veterinary consultations to people that are unable to leave their homes.
+Some shelters are even offering FREE veterinary consultations to people that are unable to leave their homes.
 Who knows, you may just fall in love and become a foster fail (which is a good thing).

 “Right now, we really need all hands on deck to help us save lives,” said Melissa Lipani with Best Friends Animal Society.